coxmediagroup/cm-anvato/readme.md

 This module is also exposed as a global variable in `dist/cmanvato.min.js`.

-This JavaScript module is intended for use with these Methode tags:
+This JavaScript module is intended for use with this Methode tag:

-    /PortalConfig/common/components/video/anvato-conf.jpt
     /PortalConfig/common/components/video/player.jpt

 This module includes support for metrics and ads.